$\mathrm{D}^\mathrm{3}$-Predictor: Noise-Free Deterministic Diffusion for Dense Prediction: Related Work

 \subsection{Diffusion-based Dense Prediction}

 Several works have explored leveraging diffusion models for dense prediction.
 Methods such as DIFT~\cite{tang2023emergent} and CleanDIFT~\cite{stracke2025cleandift} extract diffusion priors as general-purpose visual features and train lightweight probes for dense prediction tasks, but they are not end-to-end and their performance remains limited.
-While CleanDIFT~\cite{stracke2025cleandift} treats the diffusion model as a series of feature extractors, our method views it as an ensemble of visual experts directly optimized for dense prediction via end-to-end, task-specific supervision.
+While CleanDIFT~\cite{stracke2025cleandift} obtains noise-free general-purpose features, our method integrates this mechanism with task-specific supervision in an end-to-end manner.
+This joint optimization allows us to effectively transform the aggregated diffusion priors into noise-free geometric priors specifically tailored for dense prediction.
 On the other hand, other methods~\cite{ke2024repurposing, gui2025depthfm, zhao2025diception, fu2024geowizard} fine-tune a pretrained diffusion model for dense prediction tasks, achieving impressive results.
 However, these fine-tuning methods rely on stochastic noise to exploit diffusion priors.
 GenPercept~\cite{xu2024matters} and E2E-FT~\cite{garcia2025fine} attempt to alleviate stochasticity but disrupt the integrity of diffusion priors, while StableNormal~\cite{ye2024stablenormal} suppresses stochasticity at the cost of additional computational overhead.
 In contrast, our method reformulates the diffusion model into a noise-free framework to better suit dense prediction in a simple self-supervised manner, ensuring both prediction performance and speed.